In this Fidelity review we are going to look at all the different aspects of using this broker to trade as well as how to open an account with them.

 The vast amount of research provided is a huge benefit.
 While day traders may not get the same benefit from this type of research, it can be very beneficial for investors!

 Are you still uncertain as to which broker to choose or new to trading all together?
-Check out our video on How to Open a Brokerage Account as well as our vast array of courses and videos for beginners to help guide you in your trading journey!
+Check out our video on How to Open a Investment Account as well as our vast array of courses and videos for beginners to help guide you in your trading journey!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.